virginiac32/full-stack-project/README.md

 ## Project Design

-Visualyze was designed and built over a period of two weeks.
+Visualyze was designed and built over a period of two weeks, with additional updates made after that time.
 A [proposal](./docs/production_README.md) was created for the implementation, which included an implementation timeline, initial [wireframes](./docs/wireframes), and a [database schema](./docs/schema.md).

 ## Technology